 There’s always something to see at any one of Melbourne’s amazing theatres – and this summer is no exception.
 Escape the heat for some indoor entertainment.

-Her Majesty’s Theatre is where you can see blockbusters like Miss Saigon (until 16 December) and Grease the Musical from 31 December.
+Her Majesty’s Theatre is where you can see blockbusters like Beauty and the Beast.

-Moulin Rouge is playing at The Regent Theatre until 4 February.
+Sister Act is playing at The Regent Theatre until 26 January.

 It’s the Year of the Dragon, and Chinatown will come alive with traditional lion dances, music and food to celebrate Lunar New Year.
 It’s an event not to be missed.